 “I bet you’ll awaken in the school of the whore…” Yue remarked rudely.
 Her eyes scanned Debora's scandalous uniform.
 "Slut."

 Gwen stared at Yue with genuine shock.
 Only now was she recalling that Yue was a mad dog when it came to cat fights.
-The petite Asian girl had a temperament like 40 grit sandpaper.
+The petite Asian girl had a temperament like forty-grit sandpaper.
 She wasn't one to mince words when insults were needed.
-Yue could be cute when she wanted to be, but the petite girl had a fiery disposition and a rancorous mouth.
+Her fiery disposition and foul mouth were matched only by her bust.

 “My uncle and my father are both Transmuter Mages,” Debora retorted effortlessly.
 “What about yours?
 Conjuration specialising in boats?
 People like you should go back to where you come from.”